 - Day of the week the pricing is for

 - Who is the contact at that location

 - Required bar

-At the end of the day we decided we wanted more of our budget to go towards the actual food that our guests would be consuming then the cost to be in the building.
-Our venue (Soiled Dove Underground) is owned by a larger restaurant group (The Tavern) which allowed us to commit more towards really amazing food without having to pay the overhead for the building.
+At the end of the day, you may decide you want more of your budget to go towards the actual food that your guests would be consuming than the cost to be in a particular location or building.
+You can always think outside of the box for alternative wedding venue ideas such as a restaurant.
+This would allow you to commit more towards really amazing food without having to pay overhead for the building.

-A lot of restaurants offer spaces that will accommodate weddings, even on Friday and Saturday nights, if you are planning to spend enough to make it worth their time.
-For a restaurant having a large group means a committed full house on a night they may or may not have that much business usually.
-As a result restaurants are often not as prone to the wedding ‘fee’ structure for corkage, cutting fees, or server charges.
+A lot of restaurants offer spaces that will accommodate weddings, even on Friday and Saturday nights.
+If you are planning to spend enough to make it worth their time, this can be a great option!
+For a restaurant, having a large group means a confirmed full house which could be appealing as a business.
+As a result, restaurants are often not as prone to the wedding ‘fee’ structure for corkage, cutting fees, or server charges.